Roots and Radishes

 • Sweet potatoes

-• 1 can each of diced tomatoes (fire-roasted, if possible!) and tomato sauce
+• Canned diced tomatoes (fire-roasted, if possible!)

 • Tomato paste